 - Dynamic Flight Simulator (that combines a Human Centrifuge and Flight Simulator)

 - Hyperbaric Chamber

 - Test and Survival Pool

-The DFS has an active gondola and is used for g-force familiarisation for aircrew along with T&E of equipment and medical research.
-It is capable of replicating g conditions of modern 4th-generation fighters up to a maximum 15G with an onset rate up to 10g.s-1
+- The Dynamic Flight Simulator has an active gondola and is used for G-force familiarisation for aircrew along with the Test and Evaluation of equipment and medical research.
+It is capable of replicating G conditions of next-generation fighters up to a maximum 15G with an onset rate up to 10g.s-1

-Both chambers are suitable for equipment testing and training of both military and civilian personnel, with a maximum altitude of over 35,000m.
+- The chambers are suitable for equipment testing and training of both military and civilian personnel, with a maximum altitude of over 35,000m

-Additional onsite facilities include a range of briefing, treatment and changing rooms, restaurant, plus state-of-the-art data and recording equipment.
+- Additional facilities include a range of briefing, treatment and changing rooms, restaurant, plus state-of-the-art data and recording equipment